AgilatechSystems/vl6180/README.md

 ```

 ###Operation Notes
 The VL6180 is a "Time of Flight" distance/proximity sensor.
-It measures the time the IR emitted light takes to travers the distance.
+It measures the time the IR emitted light takes to traverse the distance.
 This unit measures from 0-100mm.
-Note that beyond 100mm, the value returned  The sensor also includes a lux light sensor.
+Note that beyond 100mm, the value returned is 255.
+The sensor also includes a lux light sensor.

 In addition to the device info, this module returns name, type, and value at two indicies, 0 and 1.
 Index 0 is for range, while index 1 is for lux.
 Typical usage might look like this: